Ersanio/snes-assembly-book/docs/indepth/addressing.md

 ```
 This accesses a 16-bit pointer at address $000000, due to the nature of direct page always accessing bank $00.
 Due to the effects of mirroring in the SNES mirroring, practically speaking, this accesses a 16-bit pointer at RAM $7E0000.

-You might think that `LDA ($00)` loads the `value $1FFF` into A. However, it doesn’t work that way.
+You might think that `LDA ($00)` loads the `value $1FFF` into A. However, it doesn't work that way.
 It loads the `value in address $1FFF` into A, because we use an indirect addressing mode.

 As we established earlier, parentheses denote 16-bit pointers.
 The bank of the indirect address, in the case of an LDA, depends on the data bank register.
 As a result, the `LDA ($00)` resolves into `LDA $1FFF`.